Mikoyan-Gurevich MiG-17: Design and development

 MiG-17 at the Aviation Museum of Central Finland in Jyväskylä.
 The paintscheme is from 2006 and is based on the idea of Luonetjärvi primary school student Anni Lundahl.

 A North Vietnamese MiG-17 on display at the Mighty Eighth Air Force Museum.

 Tail section showing insignia; camouflaged MiG-17s were often referred to as "snakes" by VPAF pilots.

 In the midst of testing, pilot Ivan Ivashchenko was killed when his aircraft developed flutter, which tore off his horizontal tail, causing a spin and crash on 17 March 1950.
 Lack of wing stiffness also resulted in aileron reversal which was discovered and fixed.
 Construction and tests of additional prototypes "SI-2" and experimental series aircraft "SI-02" and "SI-01" in 1951, were generally successful.
 On 1 September 1951, the aircraft was accepted for production, and formally given its own MiG-17 designation after so many changes from the original MiG-15.
 It was estimated that with the same engine as the MiG-15's, the MiG-17's maximum speed is higher by 40–50 km/h, and the fighter has greater maneuverability at high altitude.

 Serial production started in August 1951, but large quantity production was delayed in favor of producing more MiG-15s so it was never introduced in the Korean War.
 It did not enter service until October 1952, when the MiG-19 was almost ready to be flight tested.
 During production, the aircraft was improved and modified several times.
 The basic MiG-17 was a general-purpose day fighter, armed with three cannons, one Nudelman N-37 37 mm cannon and two 23 mm with 80 rounds per gun, 160 rounds total.
 It could also act as a fighter-bomber, but its bombload was considered light relative to other aircraft of the time, and it usually carried additional fuel tanks instead of bombs.

 Although a canopy that provided clear vision to the rear—necessary for air-to-air combat (dogfighting), like the F-86—was designed, production MiG-17Fs got a cheaper rear-view periscope, which still appeared on Soviet fighters as late as the MiG-23.
 By 1953, pilots got safer ejection seats with protective face curtains and leg restraints like the Martin-Baker seats in the West.
-The MiG-15 had suffered for its lack of a radar gunsight, but in 1951, Soviet engineers obtained a captured F-86 Sabre from Korea, and copied the optical gunsight and SRD-3 gun ranging radar to produce the ASP-4N gunsight and SRC-3 radar.
+The MiG-15 had suffered from lack of a radar gunsight, but in 1951, Soviet engineers obtained a captured F-86 Sabre from Korea, and copied the optical gunsight and SRD-3 gun ranging radar to produce the ASP-4N gunsight and SRC-3 radar.
 The combination proved deadly over the skies of Vietnam against aircraft such as the F-4 Phantom, whose pilots lamented that guns and radar gunsights had been omitted as obsolescent.